National Latin Exam: Format

 The exam is scored based on the number of questions answered correctly, with no penalty for guessing.

-While a student can take an exam for a higher level than the one in which they are currently enrolled, the student may not take any level below their completion.
+With the exception of the Introduction to Latin Exam, any of the other exams can be taken two years in a row, if that is what best aligns with the school's or district's Latin program.
+However, teachers are encouraged to keep students moving forward and not "stagnate" on a level that is too elementary.
 The student is not required to take an actual Latin class to take an exam; however, the student must have an official sponsor to take an exam.
 The test can either be taken in person or online.

 Awards

 Several awards are available to those students who excel on the NLE: